apd-bmoss/da-alteryx-sandbox/Actuarial Close Process/README.md

 - Align data to a common structure by underwriting period, accident period, loss type and reinsurance type
 - Convert all values from local currency into USD

+### Application of Reserving Methods

+- Apply agreed actuarial reserving methods.
+Default methods are defined through an input file, but the user should be able to override these values for the given reporting period at run time.
+The methods are:
+  - ELR (Expected Loss Ratio): Applied to premium-based segments where claims experience is immature.
+  - IBF (Incurred Bornhuetter-Ferguson): Combines expected loss ratios with emerging incurred experience.
+  - ICL (Incurred Chain Ladder) Used where incurred development patterns are stable and credible.
+  - Incurred: Direct use of reported and incurred claims data for highly mature periods.
+  - IBNR Ratio: Applied as a simplified approach for early estimates on specific segments.

 ## Business Value

 - Provides earlier visibility into reserve movements and emerging risks